96georgezhou/process-scheduling-algorithms/README.md

 # Summary
 In my Operating Systems class (CSS 430), our homework 2 assignment was to implement process scheduling algorithms on top of the school's ThreadOS.
 ThreadOS is a emulated operating system based in Java.
 It was built by the school to help students conceptualize the operations that go on at the OS-level of the computer.

+This assignment implements two process scheduling algorithms on top of ThreadOS.
+The names of the algorithms are the Round Robin and the Multi-Level Feedback Queue.
+There are a set of test programs that get called to simulate the variable times that some process take to complete execution.
+At the end of each algorithm section, I present screenshots of the results so that you can see how long each process took to complete execution, etc.

 Feel free to read the school's full spec for this assignment [here](http://courses.washington.edu/css430/prog/prog2.html).

 # Algorithms